S-T-A-C-K-W-O-R-K-S/exoDDoS-Load-Testing-Framework/readme.md

 Running exoDDoS as a debug user without Docker requires setting a pair of environment variables for the current terminal session, however achieving this depends on the shell in use.
 For instance, in PowerShell, the syntax would be `$ENV:debug-user="USERNAME"` and, respectively, `$ENV:debug-pass="PASSWORD"`.

+> Run With GrayLog Integration Support

+To integrate with GrayLog from a Docker container, append the `-e use-graylog="true"`, `-e graylog-ip="IP"` and `-e graylog-port="PORT"` flags while executing the run command for the Docker container.

 ***

 ### Troubleshooting